 Reading widely and often increases pupils’ vocabulary because they encounter words they would rarely hear or use in everyday speech.

 It is essential that, by the end of their primary education, all pupils are able to read fluently, and with confidence, in any subject in their forthcoming secondary education.

 To support the programme of study, Kingsthorne uses a variety of books from different reading schemes to enable the children to access and read a wide range of texts.
 The aim of this is to ensure that our pupils have access to a wealth of quality reading material that motivates them to want to read.
-These books include Oxford Reading Tree, Collins Big Cat, Pearson Bug Club and Phonics Bug.
+In EYFS and KS1, these books include Oxford Reading Tree, Collins Big Cat, Pearson Bug Club and Phonics Bug.
 Children also have access to reading books online through the Active Learn Primary website.
 All reading books are organised into different colour banded levels so that we can closely match books to the ability of each child.